 Publication year: 2020

 - Theolog 2.0

-- St. Mark’s College library catalog is accessible as well
+- St. Mark’s College library catalog is also accessible from this site.

 Joining the Library

 Current students, faculty, staff, and alumni of the Vancouver School of Theology can obtain a free library card.
-Free borrowing is also available to clergy and active members of our sponsoring churches: the Anglican Church of Canada, the Presbyterian Church in Canada, and the United Church of Canada.
+Free borrowing is also available to clergy and members of our sponsoring churches who are working on a church project.
+Our sponsoring churches are: The Anglican Church of Canada, The Presbyterian Church in Canada, and The United Church of Canada.